Nkelliny/Voto/README.md

-# Voto
+# data-management-emberjs

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.
+In order to use this git repository, please use ember cli to install base package then upload files from app directory into your project.
+This is an alpha project so there may be some build errors, but the data viewer should be in the code.

 ## Prerequisites